seyi8k/seyi8k/README.md

 ## Hi there 👋  I'm Oluwaseyi!

 ## An aspiring Linux and Python enthusiast focused on building practical solutions for system administration, IT automation and security.
-I'm excited and look forward to share my learning journey and the projects I'm working on.
+I'm excited to share my learning journey and the projects I'm working on.

 ## Connect with me:
 -email: oluwaseyi.a.salami@outlook.com